Python Today. What Is The State Of Python Development In 2022?

 A simple Python’s syntax made the language extremely popular among data scientists.
 According to the study performed by SlashData in 2018, 69% of data scientists use Python for their work while only 24% use R. To make good research the scientist has to mine the data, process it, build the model, and visualize it.
 All of those operations may be performed with such libraries as Scrapy, NumPy, Pandas, Matplolib, and Seaborn.
 Check our blog post to find a detailed comparison of Python against other programming languages from the perspective of data scientists.

-In 2021, the implementation of machine learning tools in marketing is a common trend.
+In 2022, the implementation of machine learning tools in marketing is a common trend.
 A well-set algorithm provides a better understanding of the company’s target audience.
 Data about clients’ preferences and buying behavior improve the personalization of ads and marketing propositions.
-Among other programming languages in 2021 Python appears to be the best solution for such projects.
+Among other programming languages Python in 2022 appears to be the best solution for such projects.
 Such libraries as Scikitlearn, PyTorch, TensorFlow, and Keras significantly ease the development process.

 Of course, the implementation of machine learning is a sophisticated task.
 The data should be clean and consistent.
 The right classification algorithm should be used.
 Luckily, Ideamotive has enough experience in developing machine learning.
 Check the case study of how Ideamotive assisted AICrowd to improve machine-learning code.
 The client already had a live platform, but it had a lot of bugs and malfunctions.
 Also, memory was used inefficiently.
 Our task was to review and refactor the code.
 After hard work, the majority of malfunctions were eliminated and the performance was improved.
 Contact us to hire true experts in the field!